openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/detection/PriorBox_8.rst

 * *min_max_aspect_ratios_order*

   * **Description**: *min_max_aspect_ratios_order* is a flag that denotes the order of output prior box.
-If set true, the output prior box is in [min, max, aspect_ratios] order, which is consistent with Caffe.
+If set true, the output prior box is in [min, max, aspect_ratios] order.
 Note that the order affects the weights order of the preceding convolution layer and does not affect the final detection results.
   * **Range of values**:

     * false - the output prior box is in [min, aspect_ratios, max] order